-- Introduction to Ecclesiastes
+- Part 1: General Introduction

 - Ecclesiastes 04 General Notes

-- Ecclesiastes 04 Translation Questions
+- Ecclesiastes 4 translationQuestions

 5 Foolish people refuse to work.

 They sit idly with their hands folded and do not work.

 So they ruin themselves.

 6 So some say, "It is better to be content with working quietly for a little bit of money, than to work anxiously and try to get a lot of money, which is as useless as trying to control the wind."